 “Mickalene Thomas’s World Making.”
 In Mickalene Thomas: I Can’t See You Without Me, edited by Ryan Shafer.
 Columbus, OH: Wexner Center for the Arts, 2018: 57-61.

 “Hip-Hop Fashion, Masculine Anxiety and the Discourse of Americana.”
-Black Cultural Traffic: Crossroads in Performance and Popular Culture.
-Eds.
-Harry J. Elam, Jr. and Kennell Jackson.
+In Black Cultural Traffic: Crossroads in Performance and Popular Culture, edited by Harry J. Elam, Jr. and Kennell Jackson.
 Ann Arbor: University of Michigan Press, 2005: 326-345.

 “Authenticating Practices: Producing Youth, Performing Realness.”
-Youthscapes: The Popular, the National, and the Global.
-Eds.
-Sunaina Maira and Elisabeth Soep.
+In Youthscapes: The Popular, the National, and the Global, edited by Sunaina Maira and Elisabeth Soep.
 Philadelphia: University of Pennsylvania Press, 2005: 155-172.